Last updated on October 16, 2025

 Finally, the fun part!
 Lots of powerful dragons feature in the list, so let’s start with the best.

-Ancient Copper Dragon is the newest epic threat.
-It’s a red elder dragon from Battle for Baldur’s Gate and can create up two twenty Treasure tokens when it connects for damage to another player.
+Ancient Copper Dragon is an epic threat.
+It’s a red elder dragon from Battle for Baldur’s Gate and can create tokens in the dozens when it connects for damage to another player.
 That’s more Treasure than you’ll probably ever get from a single Smothering Tithe.

 Ancient Bronze Dragon is the +1/+1 counter version of its copper sibling.
-It’s still wicked powerful, but a little bit of a let down from the previous dragon.
-What wouldn’t be?
+It’s still wicked powerful.
+Ancient Silver Dragon is a touch more costly and has a wildly high ceiling.

 Dragonlord Dromoka